apache/nuttx/configs/makerlisp/README.txt

          nsh> date
          Sun, Jun 16 15:09:01 2019

+       When the system boots, it will probe the SD card and create a block driver called mmcsd0:

+         nsh> ls /dev
+         /dev:
+          console
+          mmcsd0
+          null
+          ttyS0
+         nsh> mount
+           /proc type procfs

-       The SD card can be be mounted with the following NSH mount command:
+       The SD card can be mounted with the following NSH mount command:

          nsh> mount -t vfat /dev/mmcsd0 /mnt/sdcard
+         nsh> ls /mnt
+         /mnt:
+          sdcard/
+         nsh> mount
+           /mnt/sdcard type vfat
+           /proc type procfs
+         nsh> ls -lR /mnt/sdcard
+         /mnt/sdcard:
+          drw-rw-rw-       0 System Volume Information/
+         /mnt/sdcard/System Volume Information:
+          -rw-rw-rw-      76 IndexerVolumeGuid
+          -rw-rw-rw-      12 WPSettings.dat

+       You can they use the SD card as any other file system.

        NOTE:  The is no card detect signal so the microSD card must be placed in the card slot before the system is started.